 Students would not have to take same standardized tests as public school students

-Probably the most publicized difference is that students in the new voucher program would not have to take the same standardized tests as those in public schools, thus eliminating one measure of the state’s success in educating its children.
+Probably the most publicized difference is that students in the new voucher program would not have to take the same standardized tests as those in public schools, thus eliminating the main public measure of the state’s success in educating its children.
 Policymakers, parents and the public can now use published TCAP scores to measure the progress of individual public schools as well as to compare schools, including by grade level.

 Who will benefit most from the vouchers?